The Evolving Text

 Social justice and equality (new course)

-36th annual Minority Health Conference from the UNC Gillings School of Global Public Health Minority Student Caucus, with a broadcast of the 17th annual William T. Small, Jr. Keynote Lecture, presented by William S. Darity, PhD, February 27, 2015 (info, video announcement)
+39th annual Minority Health Conference from the UNC Gillings School of Global Public Health Minority Student Caucus, with a broadcast of the 20th annual William T. Small, Jr. Keynote Lecture, February 23, 2018 (info, Recordings)

 “Translating Epidemiologic Findings into Action to Eliminate Disparities”